ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 ---Make gifs using extra images<br>
 *1*Continue building localCache<br>
 Fix details for races and classes<br>
+*5* Fix the other Python scripts to be run in the updateScripts folder.<br>
 Think about how to create Python scripts that update local data<br>
 <br>
 <br>